 ●Ensuring referral and long-term linkage to HIV care and treatment for the mother

-●Ensuring counseling for and long-term monitoring of adherence to antiretroviral drugs taken by the mother for PMTCT and maternal health
+●Ensuring counseling for and long-term monitoring of adherence to ART taken by the mother for PMTCT and maternal health

 ●Ensuring the infant receives routine growth monitoring, routine immunizations, and ongoing evaluation of HIV infection status, including final determination through HIV antibody screening after weaning (see "Diagnostic testing for HIV infection in infants and children younger than 18 months", section on 'HIV-infected mother')

-●For children determined to be HIV-infected, rapid referral to HIV care and treatment services for initiation of antiretroviral therapy
+●For children determined to be HIV-infected, rapid referral to HIV care and treatment services for initiation of ART

 This section discusses the WHO guidelines for antiretroviral management of pregnant women and their infants in resource-limited settings in further detail.